distributedweaknessfiling/dwflist/README.md

 # dwflist

 The DWF CVE ID dataset

+For questions, comments, or ideads please use the DWF-Workflow repo https://github.com/distributedweaknessfiling/DWF-workflow

+Issues opened by humans in this repo will not be processed by the bot.
+Please use the form.
+We are also working on an API and other methods to request DWF CVE IDs.

+# How to request a DWF CVE ID

 To request a DWF CVE ID please go to https://iwantacve.org/

-For questions, comments, or ideads please use the DWF-Workflow repo https://github.com/distributedweaknessfiling/DWF-workflow

-Issues opened by humans in this repo will be ignored.
-If you need an ID, use the form at https://iwantacve.org

 # What gets a DWF CVE ID?